 Note that this itinerary is a sample only.
 Your final itinerary is subject to weather and other conditions.

 Meet at your accommodation at 8.30 for introductions and discuss the course outline and your goals for the trip.
 We are lucky that we have several areas that we can choose from to run the mountaineering course and we will choose the best location for the weather and conditions (Mt Cook, Fox Glacier, or the Mt Aspiring region).
 Before we depart we will check through your equipment.
-It is a 2.5 – 3.5 hour drive to get to the helicopter staging area.
+It’s a 3 hour drive to get to Mt Cook and the helicopter staging area.

 Once we arrive in the mountains we will get set up in the hut before getting straight into the learning.
 Often we will start our course by teaching mountaineering knots and the technique for roping up for glacier travel, this will be followed by an outing on the glacier learning safe glacier travel technique.
 We will show you how to safely hold a fall if your climbing partners falls into a crevasse.

 Use of ice axe and crampons are introduced.
 This is followed by a self arresting lesson.
 You will learn how to safely move on snow and ice and practice self arresting until you are confident at the technique.
 The best way to get proficient with ice axe and crampons is by moving through mountain terrain.
 We will continue learning about glacier travel and route finding through crevasse fields as we move towards todays climbing objective – the ridge route on Mt Alymer at the head of the Tasman glacier.
 As we climb the steep snow and ice on Mt Alymer we will learn more snow and ice climbing techniques and how to apply them on mountain terrain.